 La Gonave: Gold in the Trash

-Gonâve, once called the island of Gonaïve, is an island of the Caribbean incorporated in Haiti.
+La Gonâve, once called the island of Gonaïve, is an island of the Caribbean incorporated in Haiti.
 It is located in the Gulf of La Gonâve with an area of 689, 62 km2.
 It is the largest of the three islands of Haiti.
 As a native of La Gonave, I am shocked and saddened by the lack of knowledge of the island by Haitians and foreigners.
 The island is divided into two communes including Pointe-à-Raquette the second city and Anse-à-Galet the first.

 I was born in Anse à Galets, because at the time and until now there was no hospital in Pointe-à-Raquette where my parents lived, there was only one clinic.
 Suddenly I find myself attached to the two towns.
 I lived in La Gonave for 7 years, during my childhood, I did not want to detach myself from it.
 There was life on the island, friendliness, calm is what I remember most.
 The song of birds reminded you that you were on earth, that nature still existed, you could hear children playing from far away because everything was peaceful.
 From a security point of view, I do not even mention it.
 It’s as if everyone knew each other.
 But I had to leave home, to go to Port au Prince, because the schools became less and less efficient.
-There was not a year going by without me coming home.
+There was not a year that passed without me coming home.
 It was the best time of the year.
-Go back to embrace all the memories I left there and add some.
-Go fishing for conch and all that one can take others with my cousins, run on the sand.
-Take a trip to the mountains, and eat all the fruits we found on our way.
+Going back to embrace all the memories I left there and add some.
+Go fishing for conch for all that one can take others with my cousins, run on the sand, take a trip to the mountains, and eat all the fruits we found on our way.
 Every Tuesday we went to the market with Grandma, people were always happy to see us.
 Not to mention the famous FÊTE SAINT LOUIS, the patronal feast of Pointe-à-Raquette, everyone was waiting for that.
-At that moment the calm had vanished, it was the party in Pointe-à-Raquette, people came from everywhere, especially from abroad, the city suffocated Diaspora, it was the perfect time for the children of collect money.
+At that moment the calm had vanished, it was the party in Pointe-à-Raquette, people came from everywhere, especially from abroad, the city suffocated with diaspora, it was the perfect time for the children of collect money.
 I could not wait for the summer to go there, every year, the same appointment.

 I see young people of my age even younger than me, already mothers or fathers.
-I do not even notice a library, I see young people who have not even completed primary school, I do not see a vocational school, but I notice this same clinic 21 years ago.
-I see sadness, I see resignation, I see despair, I see hunger, I do not see a road, I see agriculture disappear, I see fishing as the main resort in 2019 for a population of about 100,000 inhabitants.
-I see betrayal on the part of politicians I see an island that I knew fresh fading, I see an island that I knew living deserted, I see gold being thrown in the garbage, I see the negligence of the state, I see the negligence of the sons and daughters of La Gonave.
+I see young people who have not even completed primary school, I see unpaved and rocky roads.
+I see people that run kilometers in order to find water for domestic use.
+I see the lands, but there is no source to irrigate them.
+Sometimes, it does not rain for months.
+I see an undeveloped agriculture and fishing.
+I see a devastated landscape because of charcoal.
+We have some schools (primary and secondary) but there is no library.
+I can’t even talk about professional schools.
+Maybe, one school that trains nurses at the Wesleyan Hospital in Anse-à-Galets, but I noticed that same institution 21 years ago.
+I see sadness, I see resignation, I see despair, I see hunger, I see fishing as the main option in 2019 for a population of about 100,000 inhabitants.
+I see betrayal on the part of politicians, I see an island that I knew fresh fading, I see an island that I knew living deserted, I see gold being thrown in the garbage, I see the negligence of the Haitian Government, I see the negligence of the sons and daughters of La Gonave.

-If the state does not have the height to see what represents the Gonave, we the children of this island who lived there, who share the love for this piece of land, join forces, and act to raise La Gonave in the place that is due to him.
-Me, I commit myself, and you?
+I still believe in the potential of La Gonave, and if the Government does not have the height to see what represents the Gonave, we the children of this island who lived there, who share the love for this piece of land, should join forces, and act to raise La Gonave in the place that is due to it.